rcmdnk/stow-get/README.md

 All configuration file must have a name of `<package>.sh`.

+Following parameters can be set as shell script.

 |Parameter|Description|Default|
 |:-:|:-|:-|
 |inst_type| Type of installation.
 Available types are: `gnu`, `tarball`, `github` or `github_direct`.
 This parameter is mandatory.|-|